-Tucked away in a secluded spot off College Farm Road on the George H. Cook Campus, the Rutgers NJAES Machine Shop has been a fixture on campus for over 60 years.
-After a hiatus of about a year, the shop is again up and running, serving faculty, staff and graduate students’ needs by fabricating, modifying and repairing research equipment.
+Tucked away in a secluded spot off College Farm Road on the George H. Cook Campus, the Rutgers Machine Shop, which is administered by the New Jersey Agricultural Experiment Station, has been a fixture on campus for over 60 years.
+After a hiatus of about a year, the shop is again up and running, serving Rutgers faculty, staff and graduate students’ needs by fabricating, modifying and repairing research equipment.

 Director of Greenhouse Operations Joseph Florentine, who manages the shop, is proud of the shop’s attention to detail and the needs of the client.
 “We work with the customer to develop and refine the project to meet their needs.
 Other machine shops will not do this and will only work from blueprints.
 Their costs are also much higher.”